 Giving Compass' Take:

-- A new bill commonly known as the Alaska Reads Act will help with early literacy interventions for students with difficulty reading.
+- A bill commonly known as the Alaska Reads Act will help with early literacy interventions for students with reading difficulties.

 - Read about improving literacy through book donations.